 The PhoneSoap Wireless comes in gunmetal gray or white.

 Overall, we think the PhoneSoap is definitely a great gadget worth giving a try.
-It ultimately gives you peace of mind (especially if you're germophobic), knowing that you're getting rid of the bacteria and viruses on your phone.
-The PhoneSoap can also clean more than just your phone: It can clean other gadgets like your smart watch, or anything else you can fit inside from your keys, earphones, to credit cards.
+It will give you peace of mind (especially if you’re germophobic), knowing that you’re getting rid of the bacteria and viruses on your phone.
+The PhoneSoap can also clean more than just your phone: It can clean other gadgets like your smart watch, or anything else you can fit inside, from your keys and earphones to credit cards.

-Like most products, the PhoneSoap has some room for improvement.
-First off, it doesn't get rid of fingerprints and smudges, so you will still have to use a microfiber cloth to clean your screen.
-PhoneSoap products are also generally on the bulky end, so we're hoping that future models will be smaller and more portable.
-Lastly, there is no actual, technical way for consumers to personally check and know if the germs on their phones have indeed been killed, so you'll have to rely on the tests and research that back PhoneSoap.
+Even so, the PhoneSoap family has some room for improvement.
+First off, the device doesn’t get rid of fingerprints and smudges, so you’ll still have to use a microfiber cloth to clean your screen.
+And there is no accurate, technical way for consumers to personally check and know if the germs on their phones have indeed been killed, so you’ll have to rely on the tests and research that back PhoneSoap.

 Note: The prices above reflect the retailer’s listed price at the time of publication.